jmtayloruk/jmtayloruk.github.io/joining.md

 We have previously hosted a number of research fellows, including a [Marie Curie postdoctoral fellow](https://ec.europa.eu/research/mariecurieactions/actions/postdoctoral-fellowships) and an EPSRC Doctoral Prize Fellow.

+I also always welcome expressions of interest from individuals interested in applying for a research fellowship to come to Glasgow to work on a topic aligned with my own [research interests](/research/), for whom I can act as mentor.
+I am happy to support you in develop your fellowship proposal into the best possible pitch.

 #### International applicants